 - Listed, Ohio Super Lawyers (Business Litigation, Class Action/Mass Torts) 2004 to 2008; 2015

 - Recognized, ChambersUSA, Litigation Law with a Band 3 ranking, 2008-2015

-- Awarded, Columbus Lawyer of the Year in Litigation, Banking & Finance, 2014
+- Columbus Lawyer of the Year, Best Lawyers in America (Litigation - Banking and Finance) 2014

 - Listed, Super Lawyers Premier Corporate Counsel Edition, 2008

 - The Ohio State University (J.D., 1990) Editor-in-Chief, Ohio State Law Journal, 1989-1990

 Third Circuit rules that Rule 23 ascertainability element requires proof and rigorous analysis